robertbenson/docker_openai_custom_weather_demo/README.md

 ### request weather in 3 cities

-The model has detected that there are 3 locations in the prompt and has extracted model arguments for api calls.
+Using the example prompt,the model has detected that there are 3 locations in the prompt and has extracted model arguments for api calls.

-### longitude and latitude
+### longitude and latitude ?
 The api requests to openWeather require longitude and latitude to return json formatted weather results for that area.

 These have not been supplied by the user nor derived within the Python code.